adjtomo/adjdocs/readmes/docker_image_install.md

     -  `--mount`: binds our local filesystem (in the current working directory) with the **container's internal filesytem** (at location */home/scoped/work* which resides **inside** the container)
     -  `--shm-size`: tells Docker to give us 1 Gigabyte of shared memory, which is required for MPI processes
 - Note that the *$(pwd)* argument may not be recognized by your operating system.
 If so, please see the troubleshooting notes below
-- You may substitute any durectory for *$(pwd)*, even remote filesystems, as long as they are accessible by your current machine
+- You may substitute any directory for *$(pwd)*, even remote filesystems, as long as they are accessible by your current machine

 ## Troubleshooting Notes